City as an Artist's Subjectivity: Key ideas

 A big city is always partially a Babylon, sometimes an eclectic mixture, juxtaposing contrasts, dialogue and conflict all at once.
 It is a Unity achieved thanks to our differences.
 It contains both old and new things.
 A city without development is dull.
 A city deprived of its historical context is uninteresting.
 Moreover, a city without clear urban planning ideas is a toneless backwater....

 The project logo is a black circle that outlines the sheet; it appears on the title page of the publication, on the cover of the catalog and on posters for exhibitions.
-It is a minimalistic sign of hermetic completeness and, at the same time, an image of a wheel, of movement.
+The designer's intent was to create a recognizable symbol of metropolitan life.
+It is described as a wheel that functions as a minimalistic sign of movement and hermetic completeness.
+The publication covers a subjective, personally-experienced understanding of the modern metropolis.

-Urban routine, observed on almost every corner.
-From the banal to the sacred and back again.

-The city within.
-Triviality, vaguely recognisable uncertainty, an endless variety of interpretations is the City.
-Subjective, personally experienced understanding of the modern metropolis.